Yes, you can get injured doing a headstand… especially if you take the name literally.

 There are other effects on other tissues that also get missed.
 For instance I never let beginners go over to a wall and kick up into headstand.
 They miss out on using their abdominal muscles.
 Then when they need them they are not there.

 When we say we need arm strength for headstand, what do we mean?
 Where does the strength come from?
 What is the foundation that is established to physically allow us to do a headstand as if we were doing a forearm balance with our head lightly touching?

 The shoulder complex is the source of strength at the foundation.
 Once we put our hands into the headstand position we are upwardly rotating and protracting our scapula.
 If you followed along in the handstand article then you know that the strongest muscle for these actions is the serratus anterior.
 This is exactly why we need to orient our perspective to see how similar headstand, forearm balance, and handstand all are to one another.
 I discuss this “Anatomical Pattern” at length in my book Functional Anatomy of Yoga on p.
 317.

 When we hear or give the instruction of moving the scapulae down the back for a headstand, what we really mean is the anatomical movement of protraction and upward rotation.
-Because of our positioning, when we do this it lightens the load on our head and at the same time does draw our shoulders down relative to the line of our body.
+Because of our positioning, when we do this it lightens the load on our head and at the same time draws our shoulders down relative to the line of our body.
 The feeling of drawing the scapulae down the back is what it feels like, but the anatomical reality is just slightly different.

-The way I often express this to students to get them to do what I want is to ask them to try and lift their heads off the floor without it coming all the way off.
+The way I often express this to students to get them to do what I want, is to ask them to try and lift their heads off the floor without it coming all the way off.
 Give it a try and you’ll probably see the scapulae move as you want them to.
 Sometimes words can get in the way and when you’re upside down it’s harder to understand directions to move parts up or down.